DoraLencse/JasmineProject/README.md

 * My test ensures when the `loadFeed` function is called and completes its work, there is at least a single `.entry` element within the `.feed` container.
 * My test ensures when a new feed is loaded by the `loadFeed` function that the content actually changes.

-## Inspirations for my project solution:
+## Inspirations for my project solution / useful reosurces:
 * https://evanhahn.com/how-do-i-jasmine/
 * https://jasmine.github.io/
 * https://medium.com/letsboot/testing-javascript-with-jasmine-basics-48efe03cf973